opendatacube/datacube-explorer/deployment/README.md

 Create user and group `deadash` to run the daemon.

-    - TODO: add commands here
+    useradd deadash

+    # No one else needs read access to config
+    chown deadash /etc/datacube.conf
+    chmod 600 /etc/datacube.conf

-(and check that they can read  `/etc/datacube.conf` and `/var/www/dea-dashboard`).
+(and check that they can read `/var/www/dea-dashboard`).

 Add as a systemd service